Nourish Shake

 Great news for chocolate lovers!
 Dark chocolate can actually be a powerful metabolism booster.

 Cacao is packed with monounsaturated fats (MUFA), which help boost the metabolic rate.
-Plus, research shows that eating dark chocolate can improve gut health, promotes satiety, and even reduces stress [20].
+Plus, research shows that eating dark chocolate can improve gut health, promote satiety, and even reduce stress [19].
 All helpful things when you're trying to lose weight!

 Of course, not all chocolates are created equal.
 It's best to opt for dark chocolate over 99% cacao.
 Not only does it have fewer calories and sugar, but it's also loaded with healthy antioxidants.